trivia-game/trivia-wizard/README.md

 - difficulty levels for questions with increasing difficulty

-- lifelines (skip a question, 50/50, time extension) - we didn't get to these.
+- lifelines (skip a question, 50/50, time extension) - we didn't get to these...

 We set up the login so that the user's name and password are stored in local storage and they are greeted with a 'Welcome back, [user]!' message if they have played before, or a 'Hello, [user]!' if they're a new user.